Optimal policies for Bayesian olfactory search in turbulent flows: Results

 \FloatBarrier In Fig.~\ref{fig:traj}, we show some sample trajectories in the intermediate-emission-rate environment ($\bar{S}=2.5$).
 In Fig.~\ref{fig:angles}, we compare policies to Perseus in this environment by estimating the pdfs for angular differences in chosen actions.
 To be precise, we let the agent search using the Perseus policy, and at each timestep we also compute the actions which would have be chosen by the heuristic policies, given the same belief.
 These actions are converted into a polar angle $\theta\in \{0,\pi/2,\pi,3\pi/2\},$ and we record the angular differences (modulo $2 \pi$) $\Delta \theta= \theta_i - \theta_{\rm Perseus}$ between the Perseus action and the heuristic actions for each policy $i$.
 The starting points were selected randomly in the usual way, and a thousand Monte Carlo trials were performed.
 Unsurprisingly, of the four heuristics tested, SAI was most similar to the near-optimal policy, with over 50\% of the actions being identical.

 The trajectory plots are of course qualitative, and a careful quantitative analysis of the behaviors which typify different policies is beyond the scope of the present work.
 However, it is worth commenting briefly on some of the observed features.
 In general, each policy tends to result in a diverse set of behaviors, and policies are not always easily distinguishable by the naked eye.
 Nevertheless, a few traits are apparent.
 The Perseus agents tend to prefer to move upwind initially before beginning crosswind motion.
 If some time passes without a detection, there is often a tendency to return in the downwind direction, a behavior which helps prevent the agent from overshooting the source.
 Infotaxis agents often move in broadly arcing trajectories, including outward-moving spirals.
+Spiraling behavior under infotaxis is well-known, having been observed in the original paper \cite{infotaxis} as well as subsequent work \cite{masson2009,barbieri2011,loisy2021}, and it can be connected to the theory of search games: one can show that the optimal minimax trajectory for searching for a single point in a plane is an exponential spiral \cite{alpern2003}.
 SAI trajectories are often similar to the Perseus trajectories, sharing the tendency to initially move upwind (a consequence of the distance term in the objective function).
 QMDP tends to be a greedier policy; QMDP agents have a tendency to either strike downwind or search semi-exhaustively on small scales.
 Thompson sampling agents exhibit meandering trajectories characteristic of the randomness of the underlying policy; this randomness is also consistent with the relatively small observed probability that a Thompson agent will chose the same action as a near-optimal Perseus agent.
 As a final remark, we found that all policies tested in the present work sometimes yielded behaviors which resemble casting.